GGEMU-FAMILY/ggemu-shipfast/README.md

 ## Deployment

-GGEMU-FASTSHIP is designed to be deployed easily on Cloudflare.
+GGEMU-SHIPFAST is designed to be deployed easily on Cloudflare.
 Choose the Cloudflare deployment flow for your environment, connect the repository, build the project, and publish the generated output.

 ## Tech Stack